What is Residual Risk?

 Now, let us look at some of the examples of RR under various scenarios.

 - Risk Avoidance: A firm may give up on developing new technology to avoid the risks associated with the project.
-However, there is still the residual risk that one or some competitors may develop the technology, and the firm will eventually become less competitive.
+However, the residual risk remains that one or some competitors may develop the technology, and the firm will eventually become less competitive.

 - Risk Reduction: Airline companies usually implement strict maintenance procedures to reduce the risk of an accident.
 However, in this case, the residual risk may be the probable human error of skipping some of the essential steps during maintenance.